huggingface/pytorch-image-models/README.md

 * Nvidia (https://www.nvidia.com/en-us/)
 * TFRC (https://www.tensorflow.org/tfrc)

 I'm fortunate to be able to dedicate significant time and money of my own supporting this and other open source projects.
-However, as the projects increase in scope, outside support is needed to continue with the current trajectory of hardware, infrastructure, and electricty costs.
+However, as the projects increase in scope, outside support is needed to continue with the current trajectory of hardware, infrastructure, and electricity costs.

 ## What's New